ronaldraxon/Explo_DA_Proj1/README.md

 # Explo_DA_Proj1
-This the repo for first project in the Exploratory Data Analysys course
+This the repo for first project in the Exploratory Data Analysys course.
+Please chech de "Files" Folder to see the R and png files.